Pre-commit System

 The skill triggers on keywords in the conversation.
 If it doesn’t fire:

-3. Verify the skill appears in Claude Code’s skill list
+3. Verify the skill appears in Codex’s skill list

 Hook not injecting reminder